yankh764/rsync-helper/README.md

 6. The ```Commands``` section has another limitation.
 You can't use in it any connector operator
 such as ```&```, ```|``` and all redirection operators.

+## Contributing
+Pull requests are welcomed and appreciated guys.

 ## Latest Updates
 1. Simplified the syntax of the configuration file a little bit.
 2. Added a make file to simplify the compilation process.